 - An allergic reaction to a bug bite can be a very serious matter.
 Sometimes, people experience allergic reactions to bug bites even if they’ve never had any signs of an allergy before.
 Mild bug bite symptoms like itching and swelling can be safely treated at home with medicines like hydrocortisone cream or oral antihistamines.
 However, severe allergic reactions require urgent medical attention.
 Be on the lookout for hives, itching, and swelling in areas outside of the sting site, vomiting, nausea, diarrhea, or stomach cramps, chest tightness or difficulty breathing, and swelling of the throat or tongue or difficulty swallowing.
 In extreme cases, bug bite allergies can cause anaphylaxis, which can be life-threatening.
 Anaphylaxes symptoms include dizziness, a drop in blood pressure, loss of consciousness, and even cardiac arrest, and can start between five and 30 minutes after the bite occurs.
 If that occurs, it’s imperative that you receive medical care immediately.

 The goal of Total Point Urgent Care is to be a convenient healthcare resource for our community.
 Providing immediate medical care at a fraction of the cost of an emergency room, each neighborhood urgent care clinic in our network offers warm, efficient, personalized care.
-At our locations in Texas and Arizona, our on-site technology and services include urgent care, walk ins, primary care, specialty care, routine check-ups, flu shots and other vaccinations, COVID-19 testing, and onsite lab and x rays.
+At our locations in Texas, our on-site technology and services include urgent care, walk ins, primary care, specialty care, routine check-ups, flu shots and other vaccinations, COVID-19 testing, and onsite lab and x rays.
 Soon, we’ll even offer virtual visits so that our patients can choose telecare instead of risking a trip to the clinic.
 For convenient medical care, visit one of our locations or contact us through our website.